hadi1994shokati/hadi1994shokati.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a **Soil Scientist** at the [University of Tübingen, Germany](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/geowissenschaften/arbeitsgruppen/geographie/forschungsbereich/bodenkunde-und-geomorphologie/work-group/people-main-pages/doctoral-students/hadi-shokati/), combining **deep learning** and **remote sensing** to model soil and environmental processes in agriculture.
-I work with **UAV imagery, multi-spectral data, and advanced computational methods** to support precision agriculture and sustainable land management.
-I am proficient in deep learning, Python, and spatial data analysis, and I enjoy turning complex data into practical insights.
+I am a **Soil Scientist** at the **[University of Tübingen, Germany](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/geowissenschaften/arbeitsgruppen/geographie/forschungsbereich/bodenkunde-und-geomorphologie/work-group/people-main-pages/doctoral-students/hadi-shokati/)**, combining **deep learning and remote sensing** to model **soil and environmental processes** in agricultural systems.
+With experience in **UAV photogrammetry, computer vision, and spatial data processing**, I’m passionate about applying **data-driven approaches** to address challenges in **agricultural, environmental, and land monitoring** applications.

 **I am interested in:**